jewettaij/visfd/doc/doc_filter_mrc.md

 Tensor-voting refinement is not done by default because it can be a very expensive computation.

-Note: The tensor-voting algorithm selected the "-surface-tv" argument is **extremely slow**.
-Croping the tomogram and/or reducing the resolution of the 3D image (using the ["-bin"](#--bin-width) argument) dramatically reduce computation time.
+Note: The tensor-voting algorithm selected the "-tv" argument is **extremely slow**.
+Croping the tomogram and/or reducing the resolution of the 3D image (using the ["-bin"](#--bin-binsize) argument) dramatically reduce computation time.

 Typically, once you have detected the surfaces (or curves) in an image, you